Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Buffered, awaited text generation — single-turn, or the full agentic tool loop when you pass tools.

 generateText runs a model to completion and resolves once.
-It is the buffered counterpart to streamChat: same orchestration (retry, timeout, the canonical delta stream), but it accumulates every delta for you and returns a plain object.
-Reach for it when you want the final answer in one await and don't need to render tokens as they arrive.
-Pass tools and it becomes the agentic loop — model step, tool execution, feed results back, repeat.
+It is the buffered counterpart to streamChat: the same orchestration (retry, timeout, the canonical delta stream, the agentic loop), but it accumulates every delta for you and hands back a plain object.

 Signature